stride3d/stride-docs/en/contributors/website/content.md

 You can also use majority of the Bootstrap classes in your content if you combine HTML and Markdown.

+> [!TIP]
-💡**Tip:** We have a folder called `_drafts` where you can store your drafts.
+> We have a folder called `_drafts` where you can store your drafts.
 These files are not published.
 Once you are ready to publish your post, you can move it to the `posts` folder.

 ### Excerpt